 The ratio between rates on residential and non-residential property may not exceed the ratio prescribed by the Minister of Provincial and Local Government.
-The present ratio is 1 : 1.
 The ratio between rates on residential and agricultural property may not exceed the ratio as indicated in the Regulations on the Rate Ratios.
 The ratio is 1 : 0.25.